 Atmospheric aerosols are a key component of the Earth system.
 They modify the energy budget by interacting with radiation and perturbing clouds, and they are an important source of nutrients for the terrestrial and marine biosphere.
 Aerosols can also adversely affect human health.
 Thus, it is crucial to understand, quantify and predict their global distribution and variability along with their interactions in the environment.
-The spatial and temporal distributions of aerosols can be estimated by optimally combining observations and numerical models through data assimilation (DA) techniques, whose resulting fields are called aerosol analyses.
-These analyses are crucial for aerosol forecast production, as they are used as initial conditions for the forecast.
+The spatial and temporal distributions of aerosols can be estimated by optimally combining observations and numerical models through data assimilation (DA) techniques.
+The resulting fields are representations of the aerosol states in the model variables called aerosol analyses.
+These analyses are crucial for aerosol forecast production, as they are used as initial conditions for the numerical model integrations leading to the forecast.
 Long-term and consistent analyses (aerosol reanalyses) are useful for investigating aerosol variability, trends, impacts and climate feedbacks, and they are produced with the same DA techniques1.

-A key uncertainty in current models is the representation of the aerosol vertical structure^{2,3}.
-At present, most operational aerosol forecast systems rely on the assimilation of (column-integrated) aerosol optical depth3 (AOD) from satellite-borne instruments (e.g. MODIS, see list of acronyms at the end of part B1).
+A key uncertainty in current models is the representation of the aerosol vertical structure2.
+At present, most operational aerosol forecast systems rely on the assimilation of (column-integrated) aerosol optical depth (AOD) from satellite-bone instruments (e.g. MODIS, see list of acronyms at the end of part B1).
 Consequently, the information about the vertical profile is mainly propagated from the numerical model and not from the assimilated observations.
-In the last decade, only few studies have investigated the assimilation of vertical aerosol profiles from LIDAR instruments, both satellite-based (e.g. CALIOP) and ground-based (e.g., European EARLINET network and Asian AD-NET network), showing the potential of vertical profiling to improve the four-dimensional representation of aerosols in analyses^{4,5,6,7} and forecasts^{5,6}.
+In the last decade, only a few studies have investigated the assimilation of vertical aerosol profiles from LIDAR instruments, both satellite-based (e.g. CALIOP) and ground-based (e.g., European EARLINET network and Asian AD-NET network), showing the potential of vertical profiling to improve the four-dimensional representation of aerosols in analyses^{3,4,5} and forecasts^{4,5}.

 The goal of this proposal is to tackle key unresolved difficulties in the assimilation of vertical aerosol information that hinder potentially large improvements in aerosol analyses and forecasts.
-The proposed research will be undertaken using the MONARCH model8 designed and developed by Dr. Carlos Pérez García-Pando (the supervisor of this proposal) and his research group at BSC, in close collaboration with partners at other institutions such as NOAA and NASA.
-For aerosol data assimilation MONARCH uses the Local Ensemble Transform Kalman Filter (LETKF)^{9,10}, which is an ensemble-based scheme enhanced by Nick Schutgens (acting secondment of this proposal) for aerosol treatment11.
+The proposed research will be undertaken using the Multiscale Online Non-hydrostatic Atmosphere CHemistry model (MONARCH; previously known as NMMB/BSC-CTM6) designed and developed by Dr. Carlos Pérez García-Pando (the supervisor of this proposal) and his research group at BSC, in close collaboration with partners at other institutions such as NOAA and NASA.
+For the aerosol data assimilation MONARCH uses the local ensemble transform Kalman filter (LETKF)^{7.8}, which is an ensemble-based scheme enhanced by Nick Schutgens (acting secondment of this proposal) for aerosol treatment9.
 In an ensemble system, the ensemble mean is considered the best estimate of the actual state of the system, and the spread of the ensemble is an indication of its uncertainty.
 In contrast to the variational approach (e.g., 4D-Var1), the Kalman filter approach allows more flexibility in the choice of the forward model version, in the added perturbations and in the choice of the state vector (the model fields that are analysed).
 This flexibility allows a (comparatively) less costly development and testing of new DA configurations, as the coding of multiple adjoint (and tangent linear) models is avoided.
-Another very attractive feature of ensemble-based techniques is the flow-dependence characterization of model uncertainty.
-These advantages will be exploited in this project.
+Another very attractive feature of ensemble-based techniques is the flow-dependence of the uncertainty (i.e. it evolves with atmospheric flow).
+These advantages will be exploited in our project.